125ade/greeting_card_or_Valentine_ticket/README.md

 # for beginners
 open the ticket.html file in a text editor and modify it following the guidelines listed below

+### change the color of background
+    [5]  body {          background-color: lightgreen;        }  in this line change the color of background [12] box-shadow:20px 20px 40px 10px green;                   in this line the color of the shading changes

 ### choiche birthday or anniversary
     [30] let choice = false;